jbarresi/WalletMonitor/README.md

 This is provided as is with no promise of warranty or commitment to bug fixes.

-***Note:*** There is a runtime error that will appear every time you restart the application.
+***Note:*** There is a runtime warning that will appear every time you restart the application.
 This is a known issue with the PyDub library at the time of writing this application.
 No idea if it will ever be fixed.

 ## Prerequisites
 In order to run this you will need the following modules installed: